Julian/BuildingAnInterpreter/03-Examples.rst

 There are a number of other resources that will be useful as we work:

 * `the RPython documentation <http://rpython.readthedocs.org/en/latest/>`_
+  which you'll likely want to keep open for reference throughout the tutorial

-* the #pypy IRC channel on Freenode.
-See http://webchat.freenode.net/ to connect if you do not already have an IRC client
+* the #pypy IRC channel on Freenode which you might like to join, especially if you have an issue that we can't figure out in person.
+See http://webchat.freenode.net/ to connect if you do not already have an IRC client.